cmu-phil/tetrad/README.md

 The tetrad-lib package contains the model code; the tetrad-gui package contains the view (GUI) code.

 A similar method can be followed for installing in some other IDE.

-## Tetrad Application

-See out insructions for [installing the Tetrad applciation](https://github.com/cmu-phil/tetrad/blob/development/INSTALL_APPLICATION.md).

-Our Tetrad Application is a graphical user interface tool that divides the analysis of causal problems into modular pieces that can be connected to reflect how causal problems should ideally be analyzed.
-This is helpful as an educational tool or for data analysis for those who prefer a visual interface.

 ## Tetrad in Python